 Polar made the bezel surrounding the display with the same material to look like an extended screen.
 On the other hand, Garmin went for a grey fiber-reinforced bezel, which made the screen look smaller.

 I personally like the Vantage design since it feels more modern and sleek.
 Then again, there’s no winner here.
 This is left for your personal preferences.

-- TRAINING LOAD PRO: The Vantage M is the ultimate fitness tracker, separating cardio load, muscle load and perceived load.
-Polar’s Training Load Pro provides an unparalleled look into how your training affects your body
+- Training Load Pro - Separating cardio load, muscle load (requires compatible running/cycling power sensor) and perceived load, Polar’s Training Load Pro provides an unparalleled look into how your training affects your body

 Screen Brightness: Forerunner 935 Slightly Excels